 The ground under a solar farm is more than 90% vegetation.
 Solar panels are mounted on racking that sits on posts – those posts take up less than 10% of the land.
 The rows of solar panels, from post to post, east to west, are typically 20 to 25 feet apart.
-Under the panels, in the rows and in all the buffer area, we plant site-specific grasses and other vegetation with a goal of increasing net biodiversity gain in the first 5 years of operation.
+Under the panels, in the rows and in buffer areas, we plant site-specific grasses and other vegetation with a goal of increasing net biodiversity gain in the first 5 years of operation.

 How tall are solar panels?